 Within the Education Office are the placement administrators who monitor all of the B.Ed, B.Oid, ECE, PDEFE and Ed Studies placement arrangements.
-Also located in the office is the International Office, which manages our Erasmus, IFP and other programmes and the administrators are there to offer support to our international students.
+Also located in the office is the International Office, which manages our Erasmus, IFP and US Study Abroad programme and the administrators are there to offer support to our international students.